>

 Comfortable walking shoes are a must for navigating the Acropolis hill.
 Sunglasses, a hat, and sunscreen are essential, especially in the warmer months.
 A refillable water bottle is also highly recommended, as there are limited facilities once you reach the top.

-We couldn't find specific tips for Parthenon
+We couldn't find tips for Parthenon.

 GetReady